TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/config-driven-ui.md

 This is the method used by the `uib-element` node.
 Try dumping output from that node to the debug panel to see more examples.

+Note that the `position` property will be ignored if the element already exists.
+The replacement element will be put back in the same place.
+To avoid this, simply issue a `remove` followed by an `add` - both can be issued in the same message.

 ### Schema example

 ```json